 Make sure to bring enough cash with you when visiting the Perhentians as there are no ATMs.
-Although in many diving centers and hotels in the Perhentian Islands you can pay with credit card, you should anyway bring enough cash.
+Although in many diving centers and hotels in the Perhentian Islands you can pay with a credit card, you should anyway bring enough cash.
 Just in case.

 Internet connection on Pulau Perhentian Kecil

 During daytime diving and relaxing in the sun and in the evening working from our balcony: That was our plan.
 But we didn’t know about the miserable Wifi-connection on the island.
-Most of the cheap accommodation in Perhentian Islands don’t offer free Wifi.
+Most of the cheap accommodation in the Perhentian Islands doesn’t offer free Wifi.
 Some restaurants officially provide Wifi but often, it works just super slow or not at all.

 If you can’t go without a working internet connection, make sure to either hang out at Bubu Resort or Bar (Be aware that they change their Wifi password daily) or make sure to get a Malaysian sim card with mobile internet beforehand.